ISSUES and CONTEXTS in

 At this point, write, in list form, your own brief description of Young Learners.

-If you have done YL teaching before, or if you have observed some YL classes, try and identify the key characteristics of learners you've encountered.
+If you have done YL teaching before, or if you have observed some YL classes,

-If you have no experience of YL classrooms yet, describe children you've got experience of (your own, cousins, friends, etc) - try to think of them in situations where they are learning something new.
+experience of (your own, cousins, friends, etc) - try to think of them in situations

 What are they like?